monkingame/flutter_lib/byte_util/README.md

 * append bytes to tail

 ------
-byte word

-stands for DWORD
+Byte: stands for byte

-composed of high byte and low byte
+ByteWord: stands for DWORD,composed of high byte and low byte

+ByteDoubleWord: stands for double word(four bytes)

+little-endian

 ------
 example